Cancer in dogs: Causes

 Cancer is a complex, multifactorial disease.
 Carcinogenesis is linked with DNA mutations, chromosomal translocations, dysfunctional proteins, and aberrant cell cycle regulators.
 Cancer alters the DNA of cells and the mutated genetic material is passed on to daughter cells, resulting in neoplasms.
-The mutated DNA effects genes involved with the cell cycle, classified as either oncogenes or tumor suppressor genes.
+The mutated DNA affects genes involved with the cell cycle, classified as either oncogenes or tumor suppressor genes.
 Oncogenes are responsible for cell proliferation and differentiation.
 Oncogenes responsible for cell growth are overexpressed in cancerous cells.
 Tumor suppressor genes prevent cells with erroneous cell cycles from replicating.
 Cancer cells ignore cell cycle regulators that control cell growth, division, and death.

 The histology of spontaneous tumorigenesis in canines is attributed to the multiplicity and complexity of the disease.
 The heterogeneity of its development encompasses inherited, epigenetic, and environmental factors.

 The selective breeding techniques used with domestic dogs causes certain breeds to be at high risk for specific cancers.
 Selection for specific phenotypes in dog breeding causes long-range linkage disequilibrium in their DNA.
 Certain areas of alleles have the tendency to separate less frequently than normal random segregation, which leads to long ranges of repeated DNA sequences.
 These repeated sequences caused by decreased genetic diversity within breeds, can lead to a high prevalence of certain diseases and especially cancer in breeds.
 It is believed that the breeding and inbreeding of domesticated canines for specific traits has significantly decreased nucleotide diversity in many pedigree dogs, making certain varieties of canines more susceptible to developing cancer.